markstringer-dti/markstringer-dti.github.io/dti.md

 Dealing with the problems that you find and making them clear to your team and your sponsors can be a rough ride.
 It can be hard to stick to it.
 It needs an ability to talk about difficult issues.
 It also needs the ability to be understanding when people call you not very nice names.
 But there there are two very goodreasons why you still should do it.

-Reason number one is that, despite the resistence you might encounter, solving these problems is still the best chance you've got of delivering this project that seems to be impossible.
-That's a really solid reason.
+Reason number one is that, despite the resistence you might experience, solving these problems is still the best chance you've got of delivering this project that seems to be impossible.
+That's a solid reason.

 But reason number two is possibly for me, just as motivating: I know what happens when you don't.